w3f/Grant-Milestone-Delivery/deliveries/mobile_dapp_connection-milestone_2.md

 **Additional Information**

 This deliverable allows dApp and Wallet developers to integrate on mobile platforms.

+In the next milestone (number 3), we are building the ultimate integration test (in the form of demo apps) to make sure that all the grant deliverables work perfectly together:
+* Tesseract Shared Core
+* Tesseract Substrate integration
+* iOS and Android IPCs

-We understand, though, that doing it by integrating Rust in your application is not for everyone, so the next step for us is to build native language wrappers on top of this, which will make Tesseract work just as any other Kotlin or Swift library.
+We understand, though, that using Tesseract by integrating Rust in your application is not for everyone, so the next step after finishing this grant is to build native language wrappers on top, which will make Tesseract work just as any other Kotlin or Swift library.